bzuraik/Detecting-Phishing-URLs/README.md

 ## Dataset Details:

-The dataset included 11,000 samples, each corresponding to a different URL.
-Each sample had 32 features that described the URL with values of -1, 0, and 1.
-These features were used to classify each URL as phishing (1), suspicious (0), or legitimate (1).
+The dataset comprised 11,000 unique samples that were associated with different URLs.
+The 32 features in each sample represented the URLs and were assigned values of -1, 0, or 1.
+Based on these features, the URLs were classified as legitimate (1), suspicious (0), or prone to phishing (1).

 ## Exploratory Data Analysis: